 Duration of Stay

-The length of your working holiday visa and policy is the biggest cost factor.
-A 12-month UK working holiday will cost more to insure than a 6-month European trip.
+The length of your working holiday visa and policy period is the biggest cost driver.
+A 12-month UK working holiday will cost more to insure than a 6-month stay elsewhere.
 Most providers offer pricing tiers at 6, 12, 18, and 24 months.

 🌏